GEMS Curriculum Sequences

 In addition to great flexibility, GEMS Curriculum Sequences are being developed with close attention to the requirements of standards-based education, and the realities of the priorities placed on science in today's schools.
 These research-based materials are aligned to the National Science Education Standards and to other key concepts and abilities in state/district frameworks, with careful attention to key concepts that are commonly misunderstood.
 We have based the time allotted for each topic on feedback received from a wide range of schools as to how much time they can realistically spend teaching that material.

 GEMS Space Science Sequences each include a CD-ROM with multimedia content and additional resources.
-In addition, both units are provided with teacher's guide (including extensive science background and an assessment system), a materials kit supporting the activities, a pre-printed set of transparencies, and copymasters for student sheets.
+In addition, both units are provided with teacher's guide (including extensive science background and an assessment system), a materials kit supporting the activities, and copymasters for student sheets.

 The attention to flexibility, standards requirements, inquiry skills, and real-world time constraints make for a curriculum that meets the needs of a wide range of schools and their unique situations.

-After space science we continue with an Ocean Science Sequence for Grades 3–5, and then an Ocean Science Sequence for Grades 6–8.
-We plan to eventually develop additional sequences in the areas of earth science, chemistry, and life science.
-The Ocean Science Sequences are being developed with the support of NOAA and in partnership with the NOAA Jacques Cousteau National Estuarine Research Reserve and Education Center, and Rutgers University Institute of Marine & Coastal Sciences, and other partners.
-The sequences will be designed based on the results of an extensive study which has helped us identify which key standards occur in selected states at each grade, and which content areas are most closely aligned to the Ocean Literacy Essential Principles.
-These sequences will provide educators the tools to teach essential science concepts in the unique and important context of ocean science.
+The Ocean Sciences Sequence for Grades 3–5 was developed with support from NOAA and in partnership with the NOAA Jacques Cousteau National Estuarine Research Reserve and Education Center, and Rutgers University Institute of Marine & Coastal Sciences, and other partners.
+The sequences are designed based on the results of an extensive study which has helped us identify which key standards occur in selected states at each grade, and which content areas are most closely aligned to the Ocean Literacy Essential Principles.
+These sequences will provide educators the tools to teach essential science concepts in the unique and important context of ocean sciences.